Thinking about opening a Bank of America Child Savings Account?

 What is A Bank Of America Child Savings Account?

-A Bank of America Child Savings Account is an account-type specifically offered for children under the age of 18.
-The savings account is jointly owned between a parent and minor child.
-Once the child turns 18 years old, the account is automatically converted into a Rewards Savings account in the child’s name.
+A Bank of America Child Savings Account is specifically offered for children under the age of 18.
+The parent and minor child both own the account.
+However, once the child turns 18 years old, the account is automatically converted into a Rewards Savings account in the child’s name.

-There are no associated maintenance fees if the account owner is 18 years old or under, and if you maintain a $300 account balance, the Withdrawal Limit Fee will be waived.
+Furthermore, there are no associated maintenance fees if the account owner is 18 years old or under, and if you maintain a $300 account balance, the Withdrawal Limit Fee will also be waived.

 The best part is that the account earns interest (0.03% APY), and you can also opt to make automatic transfers to your child’s saving account from your own checking account to help build their finances even further.